 Surprisingly, something that should be straightforward has become more complex.
 Patients have a right to oral health yet a combination of factors, including but not limited to the systems we work in and the way we record information, has led to a significant increase in the number of patients looking to sue their dentist for the avoidable loss of teeth.
 The allegations are straightforward enough:

-- Even if you had not failed with any of 1 to 6 you nevertheless failed to maintain a suitable record.
+• Even if you had not failed with any of the above six, you nevertheless failed to maintain a suitable record

 If your patient is able to prove, on the balance of probability, that the loss of teeth from periodontal disease is your fault and flows from your poor management, the patient will not only be compensated for the loss of those teeth but will seek to have them replaced with implants and not removable dentures.
 Implants may not actually be appropriate treatment if the patient still has active periodontal disease.

 The literature also suggests that patients who are susceptible to periodontal disease are also more likely to develop peri-implantitis.
 In many jurisdictions it is incredibly difficult to successfully argue that implants are not suitable compensation for teeth lost due to poorly managed periodontal care.
 We are completely reliant on the expert evidence we obtain to provide pragmatic and fair resolution of the claims.
 It cannot be in the interests of a patient to receive compensation in the form of treatment they will struggle to maintain and, even if they do, provision of this treatment may well carry a significant risk of failure in these patients.